quadrat_correlation_matrix#

 visualise_correlation_matrix_kwargsdict, optional

-Additional keyword arguments for visualising the correlation matrix, by default {}.
+Additional keyword arguments for visualising the correlation matrix.
+Default is an empty dictionary.

 Returns: